carlosbuitragosan/wordle/README.md

 # Wordle - AWS

+## Instructions

+If you are using the keyboard:
+- Use the arrow keys to navigate through the on-screen keyboard to select letters.
+- Press the Enter key to submit your guess.

+## Deployment

 this challenge was deployed using AWS infrastructure.
 An attempt was made to recreate the infrastructure using terraform.
 All the infrastructure was created successfuly but I couldn't add the necessary permission for codecommit to access the S3 bucket.